Applied Steps window

 • Chose between Rename/ Reorder/ Insert Description or Delete

-More information on the Applied Steps window on this slide.
+More info. and key points on the Applied Steps window on below slide: